Sleep Hygiene – What Is It and Why Is It Important?

 - Exercise regularly and maintain healthy eating habits.
 (If you struggle with this, consider consulting with a Naturopath).

 - Have sleep and intimacy be the only activities to happen in the bedroom.
 Avoid making your bedroom the home office as this may increase feelings of stress and anxiety when it is time to go to bed.
-(If you are experiencing stress related sleep issues, consider consulting with a therapist for counselling)
+(If you are experiencing stress related sleep issues, consider consulting with a therapist for counseling)

 - Reduce your fluid intake before bed to avoid waking up for a late-night bathroom break